Huck @ Pybus

 Pybus Public Market opened in 2013 and is located adjacent to the Columbia River just two blocks east of historic downtown Wenatchee.
 Pybus Market has become the place “Where Community Meets” and features the best of our region including oils and vinegars, wines, fresh produce and honey, meats, cheeses, artisan and handmade products, pastries, and freshly prepared foods from some of the best restaurants in Washington State.
 A truly unique tasting, shopping and dining experience.

-Artisan Day Vendors ﬁll the concourse Friday through Sunday, 9am to 2pm through the calendar year showcasing hand-crafted products and adding to the buzz of the market.
+Artisan Day Vendors ﬁll the concourse Friday through Sunday, 9am to 2pm throughout the calendar year showcasing hand-crafted products and adding to the buzz of the market.

 Pybus Public Market is also home to the Wenatchee Valley Farmer’s Market, supporting over 50 family farms.
-A fun and lively outdoor shopping experience is open between May and October.
+A fun and lively outdoor shopping experience, the Farmers Market is open from May to October.